OPINION

 Patterson alleges that the trial court erred in refusing to answer a jury question.
 During deliberations, the jury gave the court a note that asked “If someone breaks & enters into a dwelling of another person with intent to commit a felony other than theft, is that still considered a burglary?”
 Record at 6.
 After consulting with both attorneys, the court responded that it could not answer the jury’s question.
 Patterson argues that the trial court had the responsibility to clarify points of law when requested to do so by the jury, and that refusing to do so allowed the jury to convict Patterson when they had reasonable doubt about his intent to commit theft.

-IC XX-X-XX-X provides:
+IC 34-1-21-6 provides:

-"After the jury ha[s] retired for deliberation, if there is a disagreement between them as to any part of the testimony, or *1042 if they desire to be informed as to any point of law arising in the case, they may request the officer to conduct them into court, where the information required shall be given in the presence of, or after notice to, the parties or their attorneys."
+“After the jury ha[s] retired for deliberation, if there is a disagreement between them as to any part of the testimony, orif they desire to be informed as to any point of law arising in the case, they may request the officer to conduct them into court, where the information required shall be given in the presence of, or after notice to, the parties or their attorneys.”

-V. Sufficiency of evidence
+Y. Sufficiency of evidence

 Patterson contends that the evidence is insufficient to support his conviction for attempted burglary.
 Specifically, he argues that there was insufficient evidence of his intent to commit theft when breaking and entering the home.
 When addressing a sufficiency of the evidence claim, a reviewing court neither weighs the evidence nor judges the credibility of the witnesses.
-Heavrin v.
-State, 675 N.E.2d 1075, 1079 (Ind.1996).
-We consider all evidence favorable to the jury's verdict along with any reasonable inferences that can be drawn therefrom.
-Id.
-A reviewing court will not reverse a verdict if there is substantial evidence of probative value to support the conclusions of the jury.
-Faust v.
-State, 642 N.E.2d 1371, 1374 (Ind.1994).

-These rules, however, are awkward in cases such as this one, in which the defendant's criminal endeavor is thwarted before he can evidence his intent.
-Here, Patterson took no action indicative of his intent in breaking the window of eighty-two-year-old Maciejewski's house. *1043 There is no evidence that he touched, disturbed, or even approached any valuable property.
-Because he was unable to climb through the broken window before he was detected, there is no evidence of his subsequent conduct from which to infer his intent other than his flight, which is insufficient.
+These rules, however, are awkward in cases such as this one, in which the defendant’s criminal endeavor is thwarted before he can evidence his intent.
+Here, Patterson took no action indicative of his intent in breaking the window of eighty-two-year-old Maciejewski’s house.

 Here, there is no evidence that Patterson intended theft.
-The only evidence here is that Patterson broke Maciejewski's window, causing an injury to his arm.
+The only evidence here is that Patterson broke Maciejewski’s window, causing an injury to his arm.
 He fled, and was discovered lurking behind her house.
 There is no evidence corroborative of his intent other than the evidence of his illegal breaking and entering of the house and his flight.
 Therefore, we must reverse his conviction for attempted burglary.
-This result is compelled by our supreme court's decision in the Gilliam line of cases.
+This result is compelled' by our supreme court’s decision in the Gilliam line of cases.
 Prior to those decisions, this evidence would have been sufficient to sustain a conviction for attempted burglary.
 It no longer is.

 The evidence at trial showed that when Patterson was apprehended behind Maciejewski’s house, he exclaimed that he knew he should not have broken the window.
 Further, DNA evidence established that Patterson’s blood was on the window curtain inside Maciejewski’s home.
 This evidence is sufficient to establish that Patterson committed the crime of residential entry.